HobbyLab/rbpodo-companion/README.md

 ![Python](https://img.shields.io/badge/Python-3.10-blue?logo=python)
 ![C++](https://img.shields.io/badge/C++-17-informational?logo=c%2B%2B)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](./LICENSE)

+> [!WARNING]
+> This is **not an official Rainbow Robotics repository**.
+> It serves as a community-supported companion project and may not work out-of-the-box in all environments.
+> Please test carefully and report issues if you find any.

 ## Overview

 `rbpodo-companion` is a supplementary repository built on top of [rbpodo](https://github.com/RainbowRobotics/rbpodo), designed for real-world applications.